Jaraxal/install-hortonworks-docker-sandbox/README.md

 Given the limited resources avaialble in a virtualized sandbox, you may choose to turn specific services on or off.
 You may choose to enable or disable security, such as Kerberos.
 Depending on your scenario, you may have a need to switch between these configurations frequently.
 For reproduceable demos, you likely do not want to make these changes between one demo and the next.
 If you are like me, you may want to have different copies of HDP sandboxes to cover different demo scenarios.

 With VirtualBox or VMWare sandboxes, you can easily import or clone a sandbox to have muliple, distinct copies.
-EAch copy is unique with no sharing of configuration or data.
+Each copy is unique with no sharing of configuration or data.
 However, this approach is not quite as intuitive when using the Docker sandbox.
 If you tried to create multiple containers on a Docker image thinking they would be separate copies, you likely have found they are not completely separate!

 This tutorial will guide you through the process of using a single sandbox image, with multiple containers, without sharing the sandbox HDP configurations by mapping the container's /hadoop directory to distinct paths within the Docker VM.